 Course Code: hpo

-Define the HPO principle of Shared Information and Trust and describe the different ways to communicate your vision for an HPO.
-We will also discuss how to identify the characteristics that make a good leader as well as examine how communication and a collaborative environment can be used to create successful teams.
-Define the principles of trust and integrity in an HPO.
+You will learn about the HPO principle of Shared Information and Trust and the different ways to communicate your vision for an HPO.
+This lesson will also identify the characteristics that make a good leader and how communication and a collaborative environment can be used to create successful teams

-Identify the steps of the performance management process, as well as identify the four basic elements necessary to establish effective standards for performance management and describe what an effective performance management process looks like.
-Identify ways to motivate productivity in your employees.
-Discuss how motivational techniques can be used to support a HPO.
+Here you'll look at the three steps of the performance management process and the four basic elements necessary to establish effective standards for performance management and describe what an effective performance management process looks like.
+The lesson will also discuss how knowledge development supports an HPO.

 Anna Smith has worked in the field of human resources for 30 years and has taught at university level for over 20 years.
 She holds a bachelor's degree in business administration from Spalding University, a master's degree in management from Webster University, and a Master Online Teaching certificate from the University of Illinois.
 She is also a certified Senior Professional in Human Resources and a SHRM Senior Certified Professional.
 Her experience spans many areas of human resources including recruitment, labor relations, and affirmative action plans.